dougeby/IntuneDocs/intune/kernel-extensions-settings-macos.md

 > [!TIP]
 > You don't have add team identifiers and kernel extensions.
 You can configure one or the other.

+> [!TIP]
+> Here are some ways you can locate the Bundle ID of a Ktext on a macOS device.
+1) In the Terminal, Run kextstat | grep -v com.apple and record the output.
+Install the software/kext that you are interested in.
+Run kextstat | grep -v com.apple again and look for changes.
+2) Open the Info.plist for a ktext on the macOS device and the bundle ID is in there.
+Each ktext has an Info.plist file stored inside.

+FYI - In the Terminal, run kextstat to list all of the kernel extensions on the OS.

 ## Next steps

 [Assign the profile](device-profile-assign.md) and [monitor its status](device-profile-monitor.md).